Lancaster correlation -- a new dependence measure linked to maximum correlation: Numerical illustrations

 This method is referred to as $\text{ci}_{L,l}^{(p,c)}$ and $\text{ci}_{L,l}^{(b,c)}$, depending on the covariance estimator; $\text{ci}_{L}^{(b,c)}$ indicates the corresponding intervals for $\rhoam$.

-Tables \ref{ci-tab1} and \ref{ci-tab2} show the empirical coverage probability and simulated mean length of the various confidence intervals for sample size $200$, based on $10000$ replications.
-Additional results for sample size $800$ can be found in Section 7 in the Supplementary Material.
+Tables \ref{ci-tab1} and \ref{ci-tab2} show the empirical coverage probability and simulated mean length of the various confidence intervals for sample size $200$ and nominal value $\alpha=0.05$, based on $10000$ replications.
+Additional results for sample sizes $50$ and $800$ can be found in the Supplementary Material, see Tables \ref{supp-tab3}-\ref{supp-tab6} in Section \ref{sec-supp7}.

 First, we note that the three intervals $\text{ci}_{L,l}^{(p)}$, $\text{ci}_{L,l}^{(b)}$ and $\text{ci}_{L}^{(b)}$ have similar empirical coverage; the same holds for their conservative counterparts.
 The empirical coverage is close to the nominal value for most distributions for the anti-conservative intervals.
 This does not hold for BVN(0) and MN, i.e. under independence, where the conservative intervals work much better.
 Due to the slow convergence of the estimators to the theoretical values in case of the $t$-distribution, coverage is exact only for very large sample sizes.